slspencer/slspencer-assignment1/README.md

 WHEN I view the title element
 THEN I find a concise, descriptive title
 ```
-### Authors
-Sue Spencer

-### License
-Use restricted to Vanderbilt University 'Full Stack Developer Bootcamp' students, staff, and administrators

-### Installation
-Installation is on github pages, to view the website go to:  https://slspencer.githubpages.io

 ### Website should look like this:
 ![Horiseon Website mockup](https://github.com/slspencer/Assignment1/blob/main/Develop/assets/images/01-html-css-git-homework-demo.png)

 _________________________________